Shine (Jessica Jung novel): DB staff

 Mr. Noh: CEO of DB Entertainment.
 Callous and calculating, but tries to appear fatherly and foster the idea of a "family" among DB employees.

 Chung Yujin: Head trainer at DB.
 Recruited and mentors Rachel.
 Harsh, but helpful.

 Kang Jina: Idol singer from the group Electric Flower.
 Gets expelled from and slandered by DB for dating, after which she does not appear in the novel again, her career apparently over.

 Mr. Han, Mr. Lim, Ms. Shim: Other DB executives who take part in creating idol groups.
 Mr. Han is implied to have had a relationship with Mina.

 DB trainees

 Akari Masuda: Japanese dance specialist and Rachel's closest friend.
 The two regretfully drift apart under the stress of advanced training.
 Gets "traded to another K-pop label" while Rachel is away on tour.

 Im Lizzie & Shin Eunji: Other bullies of Rachel and eventual members of Girls Forever.

 Choi Sunhee, Lee Jiyoon, Ryu Sumin, Shim Ari, Yoon Youngeun: Other members of Girls Forever.

 Other

 Song Gyumin: Idol singer from the group Ten Stars.
 Secretly Kang Jina's boyfriend.
 When their companies learn of the relationship, he is not punished, but breaks up with Jina.

 Cho Hyeri & Cho Juhyun: Rachel's twin friends at school.
-Gossipy and rich, yet big-hearted.

 Daeho: Another student at Rachel's school.
 Somewhat nerdy.
 In a love triangle with Juhyun and Hyeri.